-Fees earned by the Group that are not part of EIR, such as exit or performance fees, are recognised immediately in profit or loss as fee income.
-Fee income recognised in the period includes arrangement fees and restructuring fees.
+Fee income earned by the Group that is not part of EIR, such as exit or performance fees, are recognised immediately in profit or loss.
+Fee income recognised in the period includes arrangement fees, restructuring fees and transaction fees from loan sales.